 Go back to your prepping plan and start with short-term disaster scenarios that are more likely and gradually work your prepping checklist out so you are protected for longer and more protracted scenarios.

-- ENJOY GREAT-TASTING TAP WATER EVERY DAY AT HOME- The Big Berkey System can be used on a countertop in your kitchen or office to transform bad-tasting tap water into delicious drinking water that's also ideal for making your favorite beverages or cooking.
-Equipped with Black Berkey Elements, the Big Berkey System addresses over 200+ typical contaminants that could be present in tap water.
+- ENJOY GREAT-TASTING TAP WATER EVERY DAY AT HOME- The 2.25-gallon Big Berkey System can be used on a countertop in your kitchen or office to transform tap water into delicious drinking water that's also ideal for making your favorite beverages or cooking.

 - ECONOMICAL, LONG-LASTING- Black Berkey Elements provide filtered water for just pennies per gallon.
 Each pair of Black Berkey Elements lasts for up to 6,000 gallons before replacement is recommended.
 Elements may require replacement sooner based upon the quality of influent water.
 Each additional pair of Black Berkey Elements (sold separately) adds an additional 6,000 gallons of contaminant reduction.